-TSG 1899 Hoffenheim – FC Bayern Munich: Bayern’s midfield trio brings important Bundesliga victory (1-3)
+TSG 1899 Hoffenheim – Bayern Munich: Bayern’s midfield trio brings important Bundesliga victory (1-3)

 The second half of the Bundesliga campaign started with a match between two top teams, both with a rather unsatisfying first half of the season.
 An improved balance with a new midfield trio saw Bayern Munich completely dominate the first half.
 TSG Hoffenheim awoke after Nagelsmann’s tactical adjustment, but could not turn the game around.